smartdesignworldwide/KinectToBrowser/README.md

 Make sure your kinect device is connected and press play on XCode.

 ####Run the JS receiver
-Open the *index.html* in a modern browser such as Chrome.
+Open the *index.html* inside the *JS_receiver* folder in a modern browser such as Chrome.

 **All front end code is contained within this file.
 This is the file you want to edit to use  Kinect Distance Data in the browser**